-Luke Armstrong | Jan 31, 2017
+Luke Armstrong | Jun 15, 2023

-I once ended on a bus to Chefchaouen when all I wanted was a hotel in Tangier.
-I just met someone here in Guatemala who recently put his passport, banks cards, and money in the same bag and left it at table while he got up to dance the salsa (oh yeah, it was totally stolen).
-Stuff happens, so let's talk about it so that it doesn’t need to happen to you on your trip.
+I once ended up on a Moroccan bus to Chefchaouen when all I wanted was a hotel in Tangier.
+I just met someone in Guatemala who recently put his passport, banks cards, and money in the same bag and left it at table while he got up to dance the salsa (oh yeah, it was totally stolen).
+Stuff happens, so let's talk about it so that it doesn’t happen to you on your trip.

-I make stupid decisions on a daily basis and though I have been to 1/4th the world, I have no sense of direction.
+I make stupid decisions daily.
+Although I have been to a quarter of the world, I have no sense of direction.
 I book tickets from Paris to Iceland when I mean to book a ticket from Iceland to Paris.
 But I don't get too down on myself for my ongoing shortcomings (there's just too many too often for that).
-So I just try to be mindful, do the right thing, and keep a sense of humor when I boof.
+I just try to be mindful, do the right thing, and keep a sense of humor when I boof.

 No one got anywhere new by going somewhere old.
 Tried and true trips are as lovely and comfortable as a longtime lover.
 Keep these recurring destinations in your life.

 But you're allowed to have an open relationship with the world.
-You're allowed to have a one-week stay in Greece, love every second, and catch a crack of dawn flight out and never look back.
+You're allowed to have a one-week stay in Greece, love every second, and catch a crack-of-dawn flight out and never look back.

 Say there's an island off the coast of Lake Nicaragua where mangos grow wild and free.
 Say the island sprang from two volcanos.
 Say free mangos grow everywhere.
 You know what that means?!
 Free mangos for you!